hevnsnt/Awesome_Incident_Response/README.md

 > --  [Google, Incident Response](https://sre.google/workbook/incident-response/)

 Awesome Incident Response requires a collaboration across multiple teams, this is not only for IT & Security (surprise!).
 Any major cyber-incident is a Company-wide crisis, and will require support from Executives, Legal, Communications, HR, Disaster Recovery, IT Operations, Development, and Security.
 Make sure these people know their role during an incident, and have the authority to act.
-This section describes how to ensure that you have the right people, capbabilities, authorities, and processes in place in order to effectively respond to a crisis.
+This section describes how to ensure that you have the right people, capabilities, authorities, and processes in place in order to effectively respond to a crisis.
-Then we will discuss how to test your IR capablity to validate that everything is working as expected.
+Then we will discuss how to test your IR capability to validate that everything is working as expected.

 ### Do these 7 things now to greatly improve your ability to respond to any cyber crisis: